Combining The Old And New To Treat Rheumatoid Arthritis

-Biologicals Not for Everyone
+The Newest Medications: Not for Everyone

 Because studies tend to select patients with the worst disease and because direct advertisements promote these new medicines, it may seem as though everyone with rheumatoid arthritis should be taking biologic therapy.
 Although that may someday become standard practice, there is no evidence yet that patients with mild rheumatoid arthritis that is well-controlled with other medicines must be switched to anti-TNF therapy.
 Other treatments, such as methotrexate, sulfasalazine, hydroxychloroquine and leflunomide, work well for many people.
-So if you have mild rheumatoid arthritis, without evidence of joint damage on X-rays, your physician may not recommend anti-TNF treatment.
+So if you have mild rheumatoid arthritis, without evidence of joint damage on X-rays, your physician may not recommend anti-TNF or other newer treatments.

 On the other hand, there is convincing evidence that among persons with aggressive, severe rheumatoid arthritis, joint damage may occur in the first few months, and effective treatment is best started as soon as possible.
 If you have significant joint pain, especially if you have joint swelling, see your doctor for evaluation.
 There are more than 100 types of arthritis, and early diagnosis and treatment can make a big difference in your function and quality of life.